Danitilahun/Mathematics-for-Machine-Learning-and-Data-Science/Calculus for Machine Learning and Data Science/week_2_notes/week_2_part_2_notes.md

 **Topic:** Gradient Descent (Multiple Variables) - Detailed Explanation

-*   **Extending Gradient Descent:** Building upon the 1D concept, this video explains gradient descent for functions of two or more variables.
+*   **Extending Gradient Descent:** Building upon the 1D concept, This part explains gradient descent for functions of two or more variables.

 *   **Key Concepts:**
     *   **Gradient:** A vector containing the partial derivatives of the function with respect to each variable.
 It points in the direction of the *steepest ascent*.